 You should stop charging VAT on services for main contractors and prepare to issue reverse charge VAT invoices instead of normal VAT invoices.

 2. Review systems and processes

 Subcontractors: You may need to adapt your invoicing systems and processes (if you haven’t already) in order to correctly send invoices inclusive of VAT or to send reverse charge VAT invoices.

 Contractors: You need systems in place so you can correctly account for VAT on reverse charge VAT invoices received from subcontractors and report on these sums to HMRC.

 3. Prepare for a potential change to your cash flow

 Subcontractors: Consider the impact on your cash flow of not receiving VAT from your customers.
 Think about ways to mitigate the impact.

 Contractors: The changes are not expected to affect your cash flow because they are tax neutral.
 However, it’s worth being mindful of the impact that VAT changes may have on your suppliers.

 4. Ask for help

 HMRC recognises that this marks a fairly big change for businesses in the construction sector.
-In June 2019, it published new guidance into the scheme.
+It has published guidance on the scheme.